williamtong/wine_review_model/README.md

 | **Slovakia** | 1   |
 | **China** | 1   |

 Table: Above is the comprehensive list of countries of the wines in the data set.
-Notice most are from the US.
+Notice most wines in the data set are from the US.
 This is not surprising, as the reviewers are all Americans.

 Here are the 40 most popular _geographic locations_ from which the wine came.